jonmills/btstack/port/windows-h4-da14585/README.md

 ## Compilation

-With mingw64-w64 installed, just go to the port/windows-winusb directory and run make
+With mingw64-w64 installed, just go to the port/windows-h4-da14585 directory and run make

-    $ cd btstack/port/windows-winusb
+    $ cd btstack/port/windows-h4-da14585
     $ make

-Note: When compiling with msys2-32 bit and/or the 32-bit toolchain, compilation fails as `conio.h` seems to be mission.
+Note: When compiling with msys2-32 bit and/or the 32-bit toolchain, compilation fails as `conio.h` seems to be missing.
 Please use msys2-64 bit with the 64-bit toolchain for now.

 ## Console Output